-Decoding Dam Dangers
+Steer Clear of Dam Dangers

 Warning Systems at Dams

-This table shows the types of warning devices installed at various dams throughout the Tennessee Valley.
+The following table shows the types of warning devices installed at various dams throughout the Tennessee Valley.

-|Lake||Horns||Strobe Lights||Warning Signs||Electronic Signs with Horns + Strobe Lights|
+|Lake||Horns||Strobe Lights||Warning Signs||Electronic Signs with |

 |Fort Patrick Henry||X||X||X|